 In 1997, Congress introduced the Roth IRA to be like a traditional IRA, but with a few attractive modifications.
-The big advantage of a Self Directed Roth IRA is that if you qualify to make contributions, all distributions from the Roth IRA are tax-free – even the investment returns – as long as the distributions meet certain requirements.
-In addition, unlike traditional IRAs, you may contribute to a Roth IRA for as long as you continue to have earned income (in the case of a traditional IRA, you can’t make contributions after you reach age 701/2).
+A Self Directed Roth IRA has many advantages.
+Primarily, if you qualify to make contributions, all distributions from the Roth IRA are tax-free.
+Even the investment returns – as long as the distributions meet certain requirements.

 Why Use a Self-Directed Roth IRA to Make Alternative Asset Investments?